 Think about the number of times you’ve weighed whether or not it’s worth it to have a lawyer get involved in a contract review, policy update or employment matter.
 You’re considering the risk of what could go wrong against the cost of engaging counsel.
 But your analysis may be flawed because, more often than not, you aren’t in a position to fully understand what’s at stake.
 Now think about the potential time and money spent if you miscalculated that risk.
 What’s at risk is everything you’ve built.

 The Legal Counsel Your Business Deserves

 All businesses need to have the legal perspective at the management table – and that’s achievable even for small businesses.
-Rather than weighing each interaction with your business lawyer as an expense, you can have access to the counsel you need when you need it with Equinox’s General Counsel Services.
-Our packages provide you the benefits of a general counsel on a part time or fractional basis at a fixed monthly fee tailored to your needs.
+Rather than weighing each interaction with your business lawyer as an expense, you can have access to the counsel you need when you need it with Equinox’s General Counsel Solutions.
+Our solutions provide you the benefits of a general counsel on a part-time or fractional basis at a fixed monthly fee tailored to your needs.
 Learn more about the truly unlimited support a General Counsel attorney can provide your business here.